An official website of the State of Oregon

 You are here:

 Remember: Only a fraction of all water bodies in Oregon are visually monitored or sampled due to limited physical and monetary resources.
 A water body with no recreational health advisory is not an indication that a bloom is not present.
 You are your own best advocate when ensuring your safety, and that of your family and pets.

+The advisory covers the South Umpqua River from Canyonville downstream to the confluence with the mainstem Umpqua River, and the mainstem Umpqua River downstream past Elkton to Lawson Bar.
 Pools in the bedrock along the rivers edge are known to develop cyanobacteria (blue-green algae) blooms that can be harmful to pets and people if accidental ingestion occurs.
 Signs have been posted at several access areas along the river.